HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/gitFetchService.md

    - Description: Options for different operations, can be: GETCOMMIT, REFRESH, DOWNLOAD

 ## Calling Methods
+- POST
 ## Output Data and Format
+- Output
+   - Type: JSON
+   - Description: If option is GETCOMMIT the script returns a the commits SHA, otherwise no return unless an error occurs in which case an error message is echoed.

 ## Examples of Use